-BandD U3A recognises that it has a responsibility to ensure that its Committee and Group Organisers understand this policy.

-BandD U3A will support the alleged victims and the alleged perpetrators of any abuse as well as any volunteer who becomes aware of the abuse in so far as this does not compromise any Safeguarding Enquiry or investigation into the allegation or place other adults at risk.

-While BandD U3A will make every effort to respect the confidentiality of any information that is disclosed under this Policy and Procedure, this cannot be guaranteed.
-Information will be recorded and stored securely in accordance with GDPR 2018 but confidentiality is not absolute and information may have to be shared on a 'need to know' basis only, to facilitate the investigation of a serious crime or to prevent:
+- 1. Durham u3a recognises that it has a responsibility to ensure that its committee and group leaders understand this policy. - 2.
+Durham u3a will support the alleged victims and the alleged perpetrators of any abuse as well as any volunteer who becomes aware of the abuse in so far as this does not compromise any Safeguarding Enquiry or investigation into the allegation or place other adults at risk. - 3.
+While Durham u3a will make every effort to respect the confidentiality of any information that is disclosed under this Policy and Procedure, this cannot be guaranteed.
+Information will be recorded and stored securely in accordance with GDPR 2018, but confidentiality is not absolute, and information may have to be shared, on a 'need-to-know' basis only, to prevent: - Danger to a person's life - Danger to a person's health - Danger to others or to prevent or to facilitate the investigation of a serious crime.

-- Danger to a person's life,

-- Danger to a person's health,

-- Danger to others,

-- Danger to the community